Kingsman44/Pixelify/README.md

 ## ⭐ How to Enable Features

 ### 1) Google Next Generation Assistant
-- **It only works on Custom Rom with doesn't force assistant to Pixel 3 with PropUtils**
 - **Installation**:- Needed to select 'YES' to pixel Spoof , Install NGA RESOURCES in Installation.<br>
 - **How to Enable**:- After installation reboot your phone, then while open assistant you will get prompt to download additional resources, download it and **reboot** your phone<br>
 - **Note**:- Incase Assistant Ui is gone, just Reboot your Phone.<br>